kwilkos/cxf/distribution/src/main/release/samples/hello_world_async/README.txt

 Building the demo using wsdl2java and javac
 -------------------------------------------

-From the samples/hello_world_async directory, first create the target directory build/classes and then generate code from the WSDL file.

-Edit the async_binding.xml.tmpl, substituting the full path to the wsdl for @WSDL_LOCATION@
-Save the editied file as async_binding.xml, This file is required by the wsdl2java command to generate classes required in the async case.
+From the samples/hello_world_async directory, run the following wsdl2java command to generate classes required in the async case.

 For UNIX:
   mkdir -p build/classes